 In the immediate in the field contexts, such as a roadside stop or a 911 response, the police officer on the scene makes the decision as to whether he believes there’s probable cause to arrest or engage in a search given the facts collected during the course of his or her investigation.
 In the context of a search warrant, a magistrate or a judge reviews an affidavit and any testimony provided by a police officer who’s asking for a warrant and asking for permission to search a location or arrest a person.
 After a case is charged, a defendant can challenge the officers decision in the field and can challenge the issuance of a search warrant through a process called a motion to suppress evidence.
 And in that case, the trial judge will look back at the search as the officer knew at the time, and decide whether the officer made the correct or incorrect decision as to whether there was probable cause to search or arrest, the consequence, if the officer is wrong is the evidence will be thrown out and not be allowed to be used as a punishment for violating the Fourth Amendment to the United States Constitution.

-What is critically important, in addition to the people pushing for systemic change, is that people also need to hire criminal defense lawyers in Delaware who are ready, willing and able to challenge the methods used by police officers that they use to claw back their authoritarian power.
+What is critically important, in addition to the people pushing for systemic change, is that people also need to hire defense attorneys who are ready, willing and able to challenge the methods used by police officers that they use to claw back their authoritarian power.
 Lastly, and most importantly, people need to push for public policy that requires body cams on all police officers, dash cameras in every cruiser to make sure that police officer interactions with civilians are recorded.
 It limits the ability for police officers to engage in what we call test align, or the phenomenon of police officers getting on the stand and telling a misconstruction or honestly dishonest version of what happened out in the field, rather than the truth that is supported by the video recorded evidence that we find all the time.